Frederick Stephenson (New Zealand cricketer)

-Stephenson was a right-arm off-spin bowler.
+After moving to Christchurch for work, he played for Canterbury during the 1895–96 and 1896–97 seasons, before moving to play for Wellington.
+In 14 first-class matches Stephenson took 27 wickets.
 His best bowling figures were 7 for 58 (all bowled) and 5 for 28 in Wellington's loss to Canterbury in 1902–03.

+As well as cricket, Stephenson played rugby union.
 He and his wife had two sons and an adopted daughter.
+He died at Wellington in April 1944.